Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

 To install this system on the BeagleBone eMMC do the following:
   1. Decompress the image using 7-zip: https://www.7-zip.org/download.html
   2. Write the image file to an SD card using Win32 Imager: https://sourceforge.net/projects/win32diskimager/files/latest/download
-  3. Insert the micro SD card an boot the system while holding the SD button.
+  3. Insert the micro SD card into the BeagleBone Black.
+  3. Boot the system while holding down the SD boot button.
 A USB cable can power the BBB for this.
-  4. Log into the system by using Putty to ssh into 192.168.7.2.
+  4. Log into the system by using Putty to ssh into 192.168.7.2 (with USB).
 The user is `debian` and the password is `temppwd`
   4. At the command prompt, type  `sudo nano /boot/uEnv.txt`.
 You may have to enter the password again.
-  5. Uncomment an existing line so it says: `cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh`
+  5. Uncomment the last existing line so it says: `cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh`
   6. reboot: `sudo shutdown -r now`
-  7. The LEDs will flash back and forth then light up solid when finished (10 minutes or so).
+  7. The system will reboot and after a minuite or so, the LEDs will flash back and forth then light up solid when finished (10 minutes or so).
   8. Remove the SD card and press the reset button or cycle power.
   9. Login again and finish creating the environment.